antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 4: Choose the ChIP-seq module**](_static/images/IntAnalysis_ChIPSeq_ChooseInMenu3a.png)

 2. See figure 5.
 Several analysis paths start from here.
 First we're going to explore the genomic environment of some genes in context of ChIP-seq data.
-In the ChIP-seq menu choose the *ChIP-chip Genome Browser* **(-GEX)**
+In the ChIP-seq menu choose the *ChIP-chip Genome Browser* **(+GEX)**

 	![](_static/images/IntAnalysis_ChIPSeq_ChIPSeqMenu_b.png)